Research

 Wen Li, Jing Zhang, et al., B Tian

-Molecular hydrogen (H2) protects organs from reactive oxygen species (ROS) damage associated with ischemia-reperfusion (I/R) injury and inflammation.
-Existing H2 delivery methods, such as gas inhalation and hydrogen-enriched water consumption, lack precision, targeting the entire body and experiencing substantial leakage during administration.
-Here, we engineer a wireless and portable hydrogel electrochemical cell, that enables on-demand H2 production via hydrogen evolution reaction (HER).
-The system enables H2 controlled generation, localized storage, and sustained diffusion to the tissue-device interface, with controllability and sustainability unattainable with current methods.
-We conduct the first thorough study of H2 evolution and dynamics in a pure hydrogel electrolyte system, evaluating the influence of hydrogel polymer composition on HER kinetics, gas morphologies, and gas storage.
-We validate its protective effects against ROS 1) in vitro with cardiomyocytes and keratinocytes, 2) ex vivo in an I/R heart model, and 3) in vivo in a skin I/R pressure ulcer model.
-These findings demonstrate the potential of hydrogel electrochemical cell design for efficient and sustainable H2 delivery in I/R therapy, which could be broadly applied in other gas-based therapies and drug delivery research.
+Molecular hydrogen (H₂) protects organs from reactive oxygen species (ROS) damage associated with ischemia-reperfusion (I/R) injury and inflammation.
+Existing H₂ delivery methods lack precision, targeting the entire body with substantial leakage.
+We engineered a wireless, portable hydrogel electrochemical cell that enables on-demand H₂ production via the hydrogen evolution reaction (HER), with controllable generation, localized storage, and sustained diffusion to the tissue-device interface.
+We validated protective effects against ROS in vitro, ex vivo, and in vivo in a skin I/R pressure ulcer model.

 pub2